-That came after Texas lawmakers failed earlier this year to pass legislation that sought broader bans on transition-related medical care for transgender kids, including gender-affirming care that is widely accepted by leading health care groups.
+The legal fight comes months after Texas lawmakers failed to pass legislation that sought broader bans on transition-related medical care for transgender kids, including gender-affirming care that is widely accepted by leading health care groups.

-Medical experts say Republican lawmakers’ justifications for the bills have falsely claimed doctors and parents are allowing children to go through irreversible medical treatments.
+Medical experts say Republican lawmakers’ rhetoric falsely claims that doctors and parents are allowing children to go through irreversible medical treatments.

 Areana Quiñones, executive director for the Texas nonprofit organization Doctors For Change, defined gender-affirming care as judgment-free, individualized care oriented toward understanding and appreciating a person’s gender.
 Providers often work with counselors and family members to ensure they have everything they need to navigate the health care system.

 Under the gender-affirming model of care, more time is spent allowing kids to socially transition instead of focusing on medical treatment.
 A social transition consists of the steps a child takes to affirm their identity.
-An example could include allowing a child assigned male at birth to wear clothing, grow their hair or use a different name that better fits their identity.
+An example could include allowing a child assigned male at birth to grow their hair or use a different name and wear clothing that better fits their identity.

 This transition is done with their family and community’s support.

-“The most important message is that trans kids are kids,” Kaplan said.
+“The most important message is that trans kids are kids,” said Seth Kaplan, president of the Texas Pediatric Society.
 “And they deserve to have the same health care that all kids have, which is evidence-based health care that serves to promote their growth and development to help them become healthy, fully functioning adults.”

 Sometimes, more medical support is needed for the child.
 Puberty or hormone blockers are used to give a transgender kid time before deciding what permanent transition-related treatment they want.